Associate of Applied Science (AAS) in Critical Infrastructure

 - The average salary for a wireless engineering technology graduate is $62,000 per year.

-The associate of applied science in wireless engineering technology degree is a total of 62 credits, which covers technical courses, mathematics and sciences, English and social science courses.
+The associate of applied science in critical infrastructure degree is a total of 62 credits, which covers technical courses, mathematics and sciences, English and social science courses.

 Tuition & Fees